uber-node/tcurl/usage.md

 `-v | --version`
     Print the current version.

-`-p host:port serviceName [endpoint]`
+`-p | --peer host:port serviceName <endpoint>`
     Specify the destination where the request should be sent to including the host, the port, the serviceName, and the endpoint.
 When used with --health, endpoint is not required.

-`-H host-file serviceName [endpoint]`
+`-H | --hostfile </path/to/hostfile> <serviceName> <endpoint>`
     Similar to the `-p` option.
 Instead of the host:port, it takes a host-file that contains a list of host:port where this request can be sent to.
     TChannel will only pick one host:port to send the request to.
+An example hostfile with two hyperbahn hosts:
+    ```
+    [
+        "127.0.0.1:21300",
+        "127.0.0.1:21301"
+    ]
+    ```

 `--health`
     Send a health check request to a sevice that implements the "Meta::health"